Deploy an application to GOV.UK

 If a release fails on staging and you can fix it, test it in integration, redeploy it to staging, re-test it, deploy it to production and test it there, then that’s allowed.
 You’re probably better off rolling back and trying again later.

-We depend on both GitHub and GitHub Enterprise for deploying software to GOV.UK.
-We have processes in place to deploy if either of the GitHubs are unavailable.
+We depend on GitHub for deploying software to GOV.UK.
+We have processes in place to deploy if GitHub is unavailable.

 On the blog